 10. Breathe Again – Toni Braxton (1992)

-Not sure what to make of the wedding dress/maze video… but it’s definitely making a coming (have you seen the latest Rita Ora and Liam Payne shenanigans for the Fifty Shades Freed soundtrack?), but yeh, Braxton’s voice/this song makes up for it.
+Not sure what to make of the wedding dress/maze video… but it’s definitely making a come back (have you seen the latest Rita Ora and Liam Payne shenanigans for the Fifty Shades Freed soundtrack?), but yeh, Braxton’s voice/this song makes up for it.